OliPassey/price-tracker/README.md

 The web interface provides:
 - **Dashboard**: Overview of all tracked products with current prices
+- **Shopping Lists**: Daily shopping lists showing the best deals for each store
 - **Add Products**: Easy form to add new products with URLs from multiple sites
 - **Product Details**: Detailed view with price history charts and statistics
 - **Settings**: Configuration management and system health checks